davidtme/ViewScript/README.md

 </head>
 ```

-when you open you page you will get a message and clicking on the text will remove it.
+When you open your page you the background color will change and you will get an alert message.

+You can decorate any element with the data-viewscript attribute.
+The called function's **this** object is set to the element.

+Checkout the demo site for a more in depth demo.